elfrances/whatsOnFulGaz/README.md

 # Building the tool

-To build the whatsOnFulGaz tool all you need to do is run 'make' at the top-level directory.
+To build the **whatsOnFulGaz** tool all you need to do is run 'make' at the top-level directory.
 The tool is known to build under Windows (Cygwin), macOS Ventura, and Ubuntu.
-As it is written entirely in C and only uses the well-known CURL library, it should be easy to port to other platforms.
+As it is written entirely in C and only uses the well-known CURL library, it should be easy to port to other platforms as well.

 ```
 $ make